fjroyo/atlas-prometheus-grafana/README.md

 __2. Configure Atlas Environment__

-* Log-on to your [Atlas account](http://cloud.mongodb.com) (using the MongoDB SA preallocated Atlas credits system) and navigate to your SA project
+* Log-on to your [Atlas account](http://cloud.mongodb.com) and navigate to your project
 * Ensure you have at least one Atlas Cluster running or create a new __M10__ one with default specifications

 __3. Configure AWS Environment__